-The prosecutor must also prove that the defendant participated in the operation or management of the enterprise.
-Prosecutors do this by showing that a defendant had some level of control over the criminal enterprise.
-Even a defendant who merely carried out orders, such as a mid-level drug dealer in a cartel, can be shown to have had control as long as the defendant acted with some discretion (decision making power), such as by setting prices.
+Connection to the enterprise.
+The prosecutor must also prove that the defendant participated in the operation, management, or conduct of the enterprise.
+Prosecutors do this by showing that a defendant had some level of control or investment in the criminal enterprise.
+Even a defendant who merely carried out orders, such as a mid-level drug dealer in a cartel, can be shown to have had control as long as the defendant acted with some discretion (decision-making power), such as by setting prices.

-In order to be prosecuted under the federal law, RICO violations must involve or have some impact on interstate commerce.
-Most of the time, any enterprise that has a large economic effect, or that moves substantial amounts of money, goods, or people from one state to another, will meet this requirement.
+In order to be prosecuted under the federal law (a jurisdictional requirement), RICO violations must involve or have some impact on interstate commerce (conducting business across state lines).
+Most of the time any enterprise that has a large economic effect, or that moves substantial amounts of money, goods, or people from one state to another, will meet this requirement.

-Each count of racketeering is punishable by up to 20 years’ imprisonment.
-Racketeering is punishable by life imprisonment if the predicate crime is punishable by life imprisonment.
+Each count of racketeering is punishable by up to 20 years of incarceration.
+However, racketeering is punishable by life imprisonment if the predicate crime is punishable by life imprisonment (such as murder).
 The court can also impose a fine of up to twice the defendant's illegal profits.

-RICO also permits forfeiture of any assets earned or maintained through racketeering.
+RICO also permits criminal forfeiture of any assets earned or maintained through racketeering.
 This means that the government obtains legal title to the assets.
-For example, property such as land, cars, and equipment owned by a criminal enterprise can become the property of the federal government after a civil forfeiture proceeding.
+For example, property such as land, cars, and equipment owned by a criminal enterprise can become the property of the federal government.

-In addition, the civil plaintiff must prove that the RICO violation caused injury to the plaintiff, in the form of economic harm.
+In the lawsuit, the plaintiff must prove that a RICO violation occurred (see above elements) and that violation caused injury to the plaintiff in the form of economic harm.
 The link between the violation and the injury cannot be too remote or indirect.